Ontario Wide Shutdown (applies APR 3, 2021 - Jun 7, 2021 ):

 • Lethargy, difficulty feeding in infants (if no other diagnosis)

-THEN REPORT TO COVID 19 ASSESSMENT UNIT FOR EVALUATION and TESTING.
-FOR MILD SYMPTOMS, PLEASE SELF ISOLATE for 14 days at home.
+THEN REPORT TO COVID 19 ASSESSMENT UNIT FOR EVALUATION and TESTING AND FOR MILD SYMPTOMS, PLEASE SELF ISOLATE for 14 days at home.
 This applies to COVID-19 cases, confirmed or probable.

 COVID-19 Assessment Unit (CAU): 9am-4pm daily, located at Beechgrove Complex (51 Heakes Lane)

 Booked appts for CAU can be requested by calling 613-548-2376.